Embedded Visualizations

 Step 4: Setting the initial camera pose

-To set the initial camera pose, you can add a &logCamera parameter to the URL:
+To find the camera parameters, add a &logCamera parameter to the URL:

 • http://localhost:8000/viser-client/?playbackPath=http://localhost:8000/recordings/recording.viser&logCamera